zmandel/htmlService-get-set-data/README.md

 <br>
 <br>
 **Method #2, without templates**
-<br>This method only uses htmlOutput which modifies by adding a new hidden element containing the data.
+<br>This method only uses htmlOutput.
-<br>How? data is stored serialized plus base64 to avoid conflicts with special HTML characters or code injection.
+<br>How?
+Stored in an appended, hidden div.
+Data is stringified plus encoded in base64 to avoid conflicts with special HTML characters.
-<br>Advantages: does not require to use templates.
+<br>Advantages: does not require templates.
 <br>Disadvantages: If the data is very large, it will increase the HTML file size (about 33% overhead of data size in html compared with method #1).
 <br>Sample: doGetWithHtmlOutput in output-server.gs and output-client.html.
 * appendDataToHtmlOutput: append a javascript object to an htmlOutput from your .gs file.